dotnet/AspNetCore.Docs/aspnetcore/performance/memory.md

 #### HttpClient

 Incorrectly using <xref:System.Net.Http.HttpClient> can result in a resource leak.
-System resources, such as database connections, sockets, file handles, etc:
+System resources, such as database connections, sockets, file handles, etc.:

 * Are more scarce than memory.
 * Are more problematic when leaked than memory.